KeitaW/aws-samples-for-ray/examples/serve-inference/README.md

-# Deploying a basic Llama2 chat bot with AWS Inferentia and Ray Serve
+# Deploying a basic Llama2 chatbot with AWS Inferentia and Ray Serve

 This example shows how to prepare and deploy a Llama2-7B model using [AWS Inferentia](https://aws.amazon.com/machine-learning/inferentia/) accelerators and [Ray Serve](https://docs.ray.io/en/latest/serve/index.html) model hosting.
 The [transformers-neuronx library](https://awsdocs-neuron.readthedocs-hosted.com/en/latest/libraries/transformers-neuronx/index.html) is used to provide tensor parallelism, which allows large language models (LLMs) like Llama2 to be sharded across multiple Inferentia NeuronCores to provide accelerated inference.
 The example also shows how to enable autoscaling of the Ray Serve application so that the deployments scale up and down based on user demand.
-The chat bot's web interface is created using the popular [Gradio](https://www.gradio.app/) package.
+The chatbot's web interface is created using the popular [Gradio](https://www.gradio.app/) package.

 ## Step1: Infrastructure Setup